National Executive Committee of the Labour Party (UK): History

 During the 1980s, the NEC had a major role in policy-making and was often at the heart of disputes over party policy.

 In 1997, under Tony Blair's new party leadership, the General Secretary Tom Sawyer enacted the Partnership in Power reforms.
 This rebalanced the NEC's membership, including by reducing trade union membership to a minority for the first time in its history.
-The reforms also introduced new seats: two for local government, three for the Parliamentary Party, three for the (Shadow) Cabinet, and one for the European Parliament party.
-Until these reforms, Members of Parliament could stand for CLP section seats on the NEC, but thereafter MPs and MEPs could not stand in this section.
+The reforms also introduced new seats: two for local government, three for the Parliamentary Party, three for the (Shadow) Cabinet, and one for the European Parliamentary Labour Party (EPLP).
+Until these reforms, Member of Parliament could stand for CLP section seats on the NEC, but thereafter MPs and MEPs could not stand in this section.
 Moreover, under Blair, the committee's role declined.
 Its former policy development function is now largely carried out by the National Policy Forum.
 One of its committees has disciplinary powers including the ability to expel members of the party who have brought it into disrepute or to readmit previously expelled members.
 However, the NEC remains the administrative authority of the party.

 In 2007, a new seat on the NEC was made for the Black Socialist Society, now known as BAME Labour.

 In 2016, two new seats, one each for Scottish Labour and Welsh Labour, were added.

 The 2017 Conference saw the creation of four additional NEC seats: one in the trade union section and three in the CLP section.
 Although the additional union seat was elected at Conference, the extra CLP seats were not elected until January 2018.

-In November 2020, the single seat on the NEC for the European Parliament party was replaced by a new disability representative.
+In November 2020, following the Brexit withdrawal agreement ending UK representation within the European Parliament and ending the European Parliamentary Labour Party, the single seat on the NEC for the EPLP leader was replaced by a new disability representative.

 The Labour History Archive and Study Centre at the People's History Museum in Manchester has the full run of the minutes of the National Executive Committee in their collection.